Richieone13/portfolio/README.md

 - ### Micro Projects:

-If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at richieone13@gmail.com.
+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, feel free to contact me on: - [LinkedIn](https://www.linkedin.com/in/richieone/)

 Personal Website: http://richiewong.co.uk/